 Business opportunities presented by the 'silver economy' and the continuing presence of Del Boy-type characters in entrepreneurship are just two of the diverse topics being researched.

 Academics at the Lord Ashcroft International Business School (LAIBS) conduct studies in a variety of areas.
-The school's research efforts are headed up by Professor Simon Down, who is deputy dead for research and enterprise.
+The school's research efforts are headed up by Professor Simon Down, who is deputy dean for research and enterprise.
 He explained: "The business school offers a wide range of research.
 Our staff base includes a lot of people who are at an early stage in their careers, which really helps give us strength in a lot of different areas."

 "Staff follow their own aspirations in terms of what they want to research, but the management team sets some broad directions we want to go in.
 Key topics for us include entrepreneurship and innovation."

 Down arrived at Anglia Ruskin in 2012 after leaving a role at Newcastle University, and recently returned to the North East to conduct a study of entrepreneurs which evoked one of the country's most famous (fictional) small businessmen.
 "We looked at a group of entrepreneurial men who got together on Friday nights for an informal business meeting, the way they interacted with each other and how they saw themselves as man an entrepreneurs," he said.
 "It showed that when they got together a lot of masculine behaviours presented themselves, with talk about cars and money.
 My angle on it was that it shows that 'Del Boy isn't dead'."